satyavamsi/ad_blocker/README.md

 I have already added some of the famous ad urls but if you want to add more follow the steps below.

-1.Open background.js and add the url to defaultUrls variable
+1.Open background.js and add the url to defaultFilters variable
 ```
 const defaultFilters = [
     "*://*.doubleclick.net/*",